 Coma Berenices as the Gandhaman mountain

-But just to prove a point, here is another image from a later part of a story, when Hanuman flies to the Himalayas to bring the medicinal plants, taking back the whole mountain with him.
+But just to prove a point, here is another image from a later part of the story, when Hanuman flies to the Himalayas to bring the medicinal plants, taking back the whole mountain with him.
 It doesn’t take much imagination to see that the pose of Hanuman is identical to Virgo, while the shape of the mountain looks exactly like the Coma Berenices constellation.

 Corona Borealis as the crown of Sita